 - If the applicant concludes that the county council are taking too long to deal with their application, then they may appeal against the council’s failure to either approve or refuse their application.
 Such appeals are called appeals against non-determination

 There are time limits for appeals.
-An appeal against refusal of permission or the imposition of conditions must be lodged within six months of the date of the decision ie the date on the decision notice.
+An appeal against refusal of permission, or the imposition of conditions, must be lodged within six months of the date of the decision, meaning the date on the decision notice.

 Appeals against non-determination must be lodged within six months of the date that the application was declared valid.
 Normally the validation date is two days after the application was submitted here at Warwickshire.

-If third parties wish to know the outcome of an appeal they must write to the Planning Inspectorate and ask to be informed of the decision.
-Appellants and the council will automatically be informed of any decision made.
+If third parties wish to know the outcome of an appeal, they must write to the planning inspectorate and ask to be informed of the decision.
+Applicants and the council will automatically be informed of any decision made.

 You must specify the grounds on which you wish to appeal.
 The possible grounds are:

-Ground (d) – that, at the time the Notice was issued, it was too late to take enforcement
+- Ground (d) – that, at the time the notice was issued, it was too late to take enforcement action

-Your appeal must be received by the Planning Inspectorate before the Notice comes into effect.
-This date is shown on the Notice at paragraph 7 “the date this Notice takes effect”.
+Your appeal must be received by the Planning Inspectorate before the notice comes into effect.
+This date is shown on the notice in paragraph 7, “the date this notice takes effect”.
 Any appeal received after that date will not be validated.